WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-High-Visibility Safety Apparel (HVSA) is defined as any garment meeting the American National Standards Institute (ANSI) 107-2015 Class 2 or 3 standard.
-The previous HVSA minimum standard was ANSI 107-2004.
-Check with your local safety officer for the updated version of this standard, however; all HVSA should be updated to the newest standard.
+High-Visibility Safety Apparel (HVSA) is defined as any garment that meets the American National Standards Institute (ANSI) 107-2015 Class 2 or Class 3 standard.
+The previous minimum standard was ANSI 107-2004.
+Check with your local safety officer for the most current requirements, as all HVSA should comply with the latest approved standard.

-As a general rule of thumb, below are some images of HVSA that are considered acceptable and unacceptable.
-This image does not reflect the latest approved garments, it is simply a reference.
-It is a good practice to keep your HVSA clean and free from excessive dirt.
-HVSA may be laundered, however, be sure to refer to your label for the number of times a HVSA can be washed before replacing.
-This is your safety, don’t give it away.
-Be seen, be safe!
+As a general rule of thumb, the images below show examples of HVSA that are considered acceptable and unacceptable.
+These images may not reflect the latest approved garments and are provided for reference only.
+It is good practice to keep HVSA clean and free of excessive dirt.
+HVSA may be laundered; however, always follow the manufacturer’s label for washing limits and replacement guidelines.